Epilepsy and pregnancy: how to prepare

 Can pregnancy cause seizures?

-Many women with epilepsy do not experience an increase in seizures in pregnancy - most have their usual number of seizures.
+Many women with epilepsy do not experience an increase in seizures in pregnancy - most have[7] their usual number of seizures.
 But every pregnancy, and every woman, is different.
-There are a few reasons you may experience more seizures in pregnancy:

 Severe seizures during pregnancy

-If you have tonic clonic seizures, some research has found that it can pose a health risk to the baby, particularly due to hypoxia (not getting enough oxygen) during this kind of seizure.
+If you have generalized tonic-clonic seizures, some research has found that they may pose a health risk to the baby, particularly due to hypoxia (not getting enough oxygen) during this kind of seizure.
 Speak with your doctor to plan your medication and practical changes you can make around the home and routine to reduce the risks.

 Epilepsy and pregnancy: you’re in control